TheLukaBoss/typingEffect.js/README.md

 <br><br>
  - <b>id</b>: required for all elements that use the 'addTypingEffect' attribute.
 This is just the standard HTML tag, but it gives the script something to work with.
  <br><br>
- - <b>typingAnimating</b>: <b>do not include</b>.
-This is a way of checking if the element is being animated, before calling <code>stopAnimation()</code>.
+ - <b>typingAnimating</b>: <b>do not use</b>, only included in this guide for completion!
+This is a way of checking if the element is being animated, before calling <code>typing.stopWrite()</code>.
 If it is 'false' or undefined/null, then the element is not being animated.
-Calling <code>stopAnimation()</code> will return an error if this value is not 'true'.
+Calling <code>typing.stopWrite()</code> will return an error if this value is not 'true'.

-Text inside the element is animated, and \<br>s are rendered as they should be. <b>Other child tags/elements will be written out!</b>
+Text inside the element is animated, and \<br>s are rendered as they should be. <b>Other child tags/elements will be typed out!</b>

 ## JavaScript Usage
-You must keep the 'window' objects: animateData, i, clock, outerClock, backspaceClock & wellKnownTypingEffect free from use throughout your JavaScript.
-You cannot define any (except the last one) of the functions below.
+All functions begin with <code>typing.</code>.
+This keeps the other scripts from getting confused with variables an functions, and is known as encapsulation.
+This is the only variable that must not be used anywhere else in any scripts.
 <br>
- - <b>typeWrite()</b>: this function will immediately start all typing animations with their appropriate options as listed above in the HTML Setup section.
+ - <b>typing.startWrite()</b>: this function will immediately start all typing animations with their appropriate options as listed above in the HTML Setup section.
+If an element does not have an 'id', then this will throw an error.
- - <b>stopAnimation(id, replaceValue)</b>: this function will attempt to stop the typing animation of the given id's element.
-It is a promise.
+ - <b>typing.stopWrite(id, replaceValue)</b>: this function will attempt to stop the typing animation of the given id's element.
+Both arguments are required.
+It returns a promise.
 If the 'typingStopAllow' is set to false, the typing animation will not stop and the promise will throw an error.
 If it is set to true, then the typing will stop, with a success array as output.
-The replaceValue can be set to false or a string.
+The replaceValue argument can be set to false or a string.
 If set to false, then the animation will stop, and the text will not change.
 Providing a string will change the typing text and restart the animation with the new text automatically.
 The success array is [elementStopped, (true/false based on replaceValue)].
-Example:<br><code>stopAnimation("example", "New Text")</code><br><code>
+Example:<br><code>typing.stopWrite("example_element_id", "New Text")</code><br><code>
 			.then(function(result)</code><br><code>
 			{</code><br><code>
 			 	 alert("Writing Changed Or Stopped!");</code><br><code>